Cedar Ridge Beagles

 cultures (most brands have active cultures, including the Wal-Mart store brand)

-once or twice daily.
+mixed with puppy kibble once or twice daily.
 This not only is a treat that might get your puppy to eat,

 but the cultures are also good for digestion during this time of stress.